CrystalFerrai/Ue4Export/readme.md

 MyGame/Content/BP/SomeSystem/SomeBP
 ```

 By default, assets are exported as Json.
 You can choose to export raw assets (.uasset files) instead by placing a `[Raw]` header above a list of assets.
 You can switch back to Json using a `[Json]` header or export as both using `[Raw,Json]`.
 You can also leave comments by starting a line with `#`.

+Asset paths in the asset list file also have basic wildcard support.
+A `?` can represent any single character in the path and a `*` can represent 0 or more characters.

-Here is an example asset list showing these options.
+Here is a more complex asset list example.

+**assetlist.txt**
 ```
 [Raw]
-MyGame/Content/Maps/Map1/Map1

-# Some comment
+# Export all assets within a directory (including subdirectories)
+MyGame/Content/Maps/Map1/*

 [Json]
 MyGame/Content/BP/SomeSystem/SomeBP

-# Export these as Raw and Json
+# Export the following assets as both Raw and Json
 [Raw,Json]
 MyGame/Content/UI/Component/MyButton
 ```

+### Batch Script

 Next, create a batch script to run the program, placing it next to Ue4Export.exe.
 Here is an example: